 Second, I'm in a constant search for discovering what food and nutrients my body needs to achieve optimal health & well-being.
 In addition to meat, I found eliminating all animal products (eggs, dairy, etc.) gave me even more energy, health, and overall happiness.

 Once I started listening to my body, I now feel much more empowered and connected to the food I eat.
 The power of whole foods continually amazes me, and it's a lifestyle that all-around just feels right in my heart.

-Thanks so much for stopping by!
-Truly hope you enjoy recipes.
+Thanks so much for stopping by, and I truly hope you enjoy the recipes!